Mariedesignz/MarvelMovies/README.md

 Project Description Marvel Movie DataBase

 Marvel movie database is a project for watching Marvel movies.
-You list out the movies yoy want to binge, By rating or runntime.
+You can list out the movies you want to binge, By rating or runntime.
+Issues I ran into with this project are using SQl Server for the first time.
+Using the syantax to create tables.
+What I enjoyed about this project is putting what I have been learning to use and creating a database out of one of my hobbies.

 Featured List: